|Min. Monthly Repayments||Increased Monthly Repayments|

 This loan payoff calculator lets you know much more than the date that you’ll be free of student debt.

-It also teaches you just how quickly you can reclaim your financial freedom by being strategic about your loan repayments.
+It also teaches you just how quickly you can reclaim your financial freedom by being strategic about your loan repayments to reduce the life of the loans you have.

 According to the Chamber of Commerce, in 2016, the average student loan debt of borrowers was just north of $31,000.

-Knowing how to pay off student loans fast involves more than just sticking to your monthly payments.
+Knowing how to pay off student loans fast involves more than just sticking to your monthly payment amount.

-The key is to be smart and make the most out of any and every loan repayment tip available.
+The key is to be smart and make the most out of any and every loan repayment tip available when creating a repayment plan.
+This way you won’t need to depend on loan forgiveness or variable interest rates.

-By combining the best repayment strategies with this student loan payoff calculator, you’ll find out how soon you can clear yourself of student debt.
+By combining the best repayment strategies with this student loan payoff calculator, you’ll find out how soon you can lower your student loan balance.

 But first, how it works.